Q

 D). move_file()

-What does the PHP function touch() do?
+What is the purpose of the PHP function umask()?

 C).
-Deletes a file
+Checks file existence

 D).
-Changes file permissions
+Removes a file

 Which PHP function sets the file pointer to the beginning of a file?